PROBATE IN TEXAS WITHOUT A WILL

 To begin this process, an heir must file the small estate affidavit with the probate court clerk.
-After the probate judge reviews and approves the small estate affidavit, the affidavit can be used by the heirs to disperse assets to heirs, transfer property, and pay bills.
+After the probate judge reviews and approves the small estate affidavit, the probate judge signs an order approving the small estate affidavit.
+This affidavit and order can then be used by the heirs to disperse assets to heirs, transfer property, and pay bills.

 Even though this process is faster than probate, heirs must still properly execute the affidavit and file the affidavit in probate court, and the estate must be eligible for the small estate administration process.

 As the name would imply, to be eligible, the estate must be… small.
 The Texas Estates Code states that an estate is small enough for this process if the value of the estate assets equals $75,000 or less, not including the homestead property.

 For more on this process, consult the Texas Estates Code §205, or contact a probate attorney.